I take my vitamin B and vitamin C daily, but vitamin D?

-Which got me thinking – if I could have vitamin D deficiency living in what most would agree is one of the “vitamin D capitals of the world,” then what about all those people with ADHD who lived where the skies were not always so sunny?
+This got me thinking – if I could have vitamin D deficiency living in what most would agree is one of the “vitamin D capitals of the world,” then what about all those people with ADHD who lived where the skies were not always so sunny?

-So what’s so important about Vitamin D and ADHD?
+So, what’s so important about Vitamin D and ADHD?

 How to get your vitamin D levels tested